firozkhan18/technologies-notes/core-java-basics-1.md

 Dates are represented by java.util.Date class in Java and like String,  Date also implements Comparable in Java so they will be automatically sorted based on there natural ordering if they got stored in any sorted collection like TreeSet or TreeMap.
 If you explicitly wants to compare two dates in Java you can call Date.compareTo(AnotherDate) method in Java and it will tell whether specified date is greater than , equal to or less than current String.
 See my post 3 ways to compare Dates in Java for more alternatives of comparing two dates.

 ### When to use Comparator and Comparable in Java
-At last let’s see some best practices and recommendation on when to use Comparator or Comparable in Java:
+Here are some best practices and recommendations for when to use `Comparator` or `Comparable` in Java:

-- 1) If there is a natural or default way of sorting Object already exist during development of Class than use Comparable.
-This is intuitive and you given the class name people should be able to guess it correctly like Strings are sorted chronically, Employee can be sorted by there Id etc. On the other hand if an Object can be sorted on multiple ways and client is specifying on which parameter sorting should take place than use Comparator interface. for example Employee can again be sorted on name, salary or department and clients needs an API to do that.
-Comparator implementation can sort out this problem.
+1. **Natural Sorting**: If there is a natural or default way of sorting an object during the development of a class, then use `Comparable`.
+This is intuitive; given the class name, people should be able to guess it correctly, like strings sorted chronologically, employees sorted by their ID, etc. If an object can be sorted in multiple ways, and the client specifies the sorting parameter, use the `Comparator` interface.

-- 2) Some time you write code to sort object of a class for which you are not the original author, or you don't have access to code.
-In these cases you can not implement Comparable and Comparator is only way to sort those objects.
+2. **External Sorting**: Sometimes, you may write code to sort objects of a class for which you are not the original author or do not have access to the code.
+In these cases, you cannot implement `Comparable`, and `Comparator` is the only way to sort those objects.

-- 3) Beware with the fact that How those object will behave if stored in SorteSet or SortedMap like TreeSet and TreeMap.
-If an object doesn't implement Comparable than while putting them into SortedMap, always provided corresponding Comparator which can provide sorting logic.
+3. **Behavior in Sorted Collections**: Be aware of how those objects will behave when stored in `SortedSet` or `SortedMap` like `TreeSet` and `TreeMap`.
+If an object doesn't implement `Comparable`, always provide the corresponding `Comparator` when putting them into a `SortedMap`.

-- 4) Order of comparison is very important while implementing Comparable or Comparator interface. for example if you are sorting object based upon name than you can compare first name or last name on any order, so decide it judiciously.
-I have shared more detailed tips on compareTo on my post how to implement CompareTo in Java.
+4. **Order of Comparison**: The order of comparison is very important while implementing `Comparable` or `Comparator` interfaces.
+For example, if you are sorting objects based on name, you can compare the first name or last name in any order, so decide it judiciously.

-- 5) Comparator has a distinct advantage of being self descriptive  for example if you are writing Comparator to compare two Employees based upon there salary than name that comparator as SalaryComparator, on the other hand compareTo().
+5. **Self-descriptive Comparators**: `Comparator` has the distinct advantage of being self-descriptive.
+For example, if you are writing a `Comparator` to compare two employees based on their salary, name it `SalaryComparator`, while for `compareTo()`, the name may not be as intuitive.

 ## Observer design Pattern Java Code Example
 ### What is Observer design Pattern?